-No strike or lockout shall be declared after assumption of jurisdiction by the President or the Secretary or after certification or submission of the dispute to compulsory or voluntary arbitration or during the pendency of cases involving the same grounds for the strike or lockout.
+No strike or lockout shall be declared after assumption of jurisdiction by the President or the [Minister] SECRETARY or after certification or submission of the dispute to compulsory or voluntary arbitration or during the pendency of cases involving the same grounds for the strike or lockout.

-b) Any worker whose employment has been terminated as a consequence of an [unlawful] ILLEGAL lockout shall be entitled to reinstatement with full back wages.
+Any worker whose employment has been terminated as a consequence of [any unlawful] AN ILLEGAL lockout shall be entitled to reinstatement with full backwages.
+Any WORKER OR union officer who knowingly participates [in an illegal strike and any worker or union officer who knowingly participates] in the commission of

-Mere participation of a worker OR UNION OFFICER in a [lawful] strike DECLARED ILLEGAL FOR FAILURE OF THE UNION TO COMPLY WITH PROCEDURAL REQUIREMENTS UNDER PARAGRAPH (A) OF THIS ARTICLE, shall not [constitute sufficient] BE A ground for termination of his OR HER employment, even if a replacement had been hired by the employer during such [lawful] ILLEGAL strike.
+[illegal] UNLAWFUL acts during a strike may be declared to have lost his/HER employment AFTER DUE PROCESS.
+[Provided, That] Mere participation of a worker OR UNION OFFICER in a [lawful] strike DECLARED ILLEGAL FOR FAILURE OF THE UNION TO COMPLY WITH PROCEDURAL REQUIREMENTS UNDER PARAGRAPH (A) OF THIS ARTICLE, shall not [constitute sufficient] BE A ground for termination of his OR HER employment, even if a replacement had been hired by the employer during such [lawful] ILLEGAL strike.

-c) No person shall obstruct, impede, or interfere with, by force, violence, coercion, threats or intimidation, any peaceful CONCERTED ACTION INCLUDING picketing by employees during any labor controversy or in the exercise of the right of self-organization or collective bargaining, or shall aid or abet such obstruction or interference.
+b) No person shall obstruct, impede, or interfere with, by force, violence, coercion, threats or intimidation, any peaceful CONCERTED ACTION INCLUDING picketing by employees during any labor controversy or in the exercise of the right of self-organization or collective bargaining, or shall aid or abet such obstruction or interference.